TurboSource-Marialis/machtiani/README.md

     - [x] Ensure `git-sync` works for individual repos.
     - [x] Add header with token, unhardcoded with config.
     - [x] Refactor to compile with variable setting flags for `osEnv`.
+    - [ ] Server should not block the thread (async).
+    - [ ] Round robin several instances when behind api-gateway.
+    - [ ] In `commit-file-retrieval`, fetching of summaries once list of files found could be done async and simultaneously.
+    - [x] In app/main.py prompt engineer so each just returns a list of files rather than representing the entire json, less irrelevant entries.
+This should speed things up to get a response from model.
 - [x] Retrieve code host key and URLs from `.machtiani.config`.
 - [x] Ensure unique repo names are passed for data save.